Strategy-proof allocation with outside option: Applications

-If agents have strict preferences, Lemma \ref{lemma:random} holds and its proof can be simplified.
-So Proposition \ref{prop:sizeimprove} holds when agents have strict preferences, with $ \mathcal{P} $ being the domain.

-The implication of Proposition \ref{prop:sizeimprove} can be understood from two perspectives.
-Suppose the old mechanism is not too inefficient (being unbidominated), and the old and the new mechanisms satisfy properties that imply truncation-invariance.
-If it is important to respect agents' initial welfare, then the old mechanism cannot be replaced by the new one.
-While if the market designer has enough power to implement the replacement regardless of agents' initial welfare, then it is inevitable that sometimes the replacement harms some agents in favor of some others, but does not help the society as a whole.
+The implication of Proposition \ref{prop:sizeimprove} is as follows.
+Suppose the old mechanism is not too inefficient, and the two mechanisms satisfy properties that imply truncation-invariance.
+If it is important to respect agents' welfare in the old mechanism, then the replacement is not implementable, while if a market designer implements the replacement, then it can be inevitable to harm some agents without helping more of the others.

-We apply Proposition \ref{prop:sizeimprove} to well-known deterministic mechanisms in the literature where agents' preferences are strict: Deferred Acceptance (DA; \citealp{gale1962college}), Boston Mechanism (BM; \citealp{abdulkadirouglu2005boston}), Top Trading Cycle (TTC; \citealp{shapley1974cores}), Serial Dictatorship (SD; \citealp{satterthwaite1981strategy}), Hierarchical Exchange (HE; \citealp{papai2000strategyproof}), and Trading Cycles (TC; \citealp{pycia2017incentive}).
-Some of these mechanisms rely on priorities used by objects to rank agents.
-Here we regard priorities as a part of the definitions of these mechanisms.
-All of these mechanisms except BM are strategy-proof.\footnote{\cite{pycia2017school} extend TC and HE to the environment where each object may have several copies, and prove that the extended mechanisms are Pareto efficient and strategy-proof.} As we have explained in Section \ref{section:truncation-invariant}, the algorithmic procedure of BM implies truncation-invariance.
+Proposition \ref{prop:sizeimprove} also holds when agents' preferences are strict.
+When the preference domain is $ \mathcal{P} $, the proof of Lemma \ref{lemma:random} can be simplified.
+In the following we apply Proposition \ref{prop:sizeimprove} to several well-studied deterministic mechanisms in the literature: deferred acceptance (DA), boston mechanism (BM), top trading cycle (TTC), serial dictatorship (SD), hierarchical exchange (HE) of \cite{papai2000strategyproof}, and trading cycles (TC) of \cite{pycia2017incentive}.
+Some of these mechanisms involve priorities, which we regard as elements of these mechanisms.
+All of these mechanisms except BM are strategy-proof.\footnote{\cite{pycia2017school} extend TC and HE to the environment where each object may have several copies, and prove that the extended mechanisms are Pareto efficient and strategy-proof.} As we have explained, the algorithmic procedure of BM implies truncation-invariance.
 All of these mechanisms except DA is Pareto efficient.
 DA is unbidominated because it is non-wasteful.
-So we obtain the following corollary of Proposition \ref{prop:sizeimprove}.
+So we obtain the following corollary to Proposition \ref{prop:sizeimprove}.

 \begin{corollary} In the object assignment model with strict preferences, none of DA, BM, TTC, SD, HE, and TC is size improved by any other truncation-invariant mechanism.
 In particular, they do not size improve each other. \end{corollary}